 Yujien arrived at the news, and spoke mildly from the side, “A sovereign has no domestic matters.
 The royal prince’s rebellion banners have no fault to civility or patriotism.”

 “The royal prince’s crown-tipping fury for love is a model for us men of passion.
 How could a man without sincere emotions and passions rule a country of enlightenment and virtue?”
-Lio Why also provided from the side.
+Lio Whu also provided from the side.

 Badama fell silent and led his troops back to camp.
 In the end, he turned back for a look at the centurion captain’s body, his throated rolled and dropped two words: “Honor burial.”